On sufficient conditions for spanning structures in dense graphs: Hamilton frameworks and main results

 \subsection{Methodology}

 Let us explain how we prove our main results.
 The approach rests on a combination of graph regularity and the Blow-Up Lemma.
-To overcome obstacles that arise in our general setting, we require a series of new ideas, which we describe in the following.
+To overcome obstacles that arise in our general setting, we require a series of new ideas, which we describe in this section.
 For simplicity, we focus in the aperiodic case.
 The proof of \cref{thm:main-powham} is based on two lemmas.
 Given an aperiodic Hamilton framework $(G,\cH)$, we first apply \rf{lem:lemma-for-G-cycle} to find a regular partition $\fV$ of bounded size, together with a reduced graph $R$ whose vertices are the clusters of $\fV$.
+(The parts of a regular partition are called \emph{clusters}.)
 It turns out we can find $\cJ \subseteq K_k(R)$ so that $(R,\cJ)$ is an aperiodic Hamilton framework.
 This will mean that $(R,\cJ)$ approximately captures the structure of $(G,\cH)$. \cref{lem:lemma-for-G-cycle} also provides a spanning subgraph $R' \subset R$ of bounded maximum degree, such that $G$ has stronger regularity properties with respect to $R'$ (it consists of super-regular pairs).
 We then use \rf{lem:lemma-for-C} to allocate a power of a Hamilton cycle $C$ to a $\fV$-blow-up $R^\ast$ of $R$.
 Finally, we apply the Blow-Up Lemma to turn this allocation into an embedding of $C$ in $G$.

 The proof of \rf{lem:lemma-for-G-cycle} begins similar as in the setting of minimum degree conditions.
 However, incorporating certain exceptional vertices (into the structure described by $R'$) turns out to be much more complicated and requires additional absorption arguments.
 In the proof of \rf{lem:lemma-for-C}, a new obstacle appears.
 If the partition $\fV$ is balanced after a few intermediate preparations, we can effectively turn a perfect fractional matching of $\cJ$ into the desired allocation.
-Unfortunately (and unlike in case of minimum degree conditions), \cref{lem:lemma-for-G-cycle} returns a partition $\fV$ that is too unbalanced for this argument.
+Unfortunately (and unlike in the case of minimum degree conditions), \cref{lem:lemma-for-G-cycle} returns a partition $\fV$ that is too unbalanced for this argument.
 We deal with this by showing that $(R,\cJ)$ inherits a stronger matching property (called `cluster-matchability'), which can handle the varying cluster sizes of~$\fV$.
 This allows us to find an allocation that covers most of the vertices.
 The last few vertices are then allocated using the aperiodicity of the framework.